meezyart/gogundam/README.md

-# Go Gundam Sample E-commerace page
+# Go Gundam Sample E-Commerace page

 A Simple React E-commerace component personal project to get more practice with GraphQL